pineapples5972/kombini/README.md

  ### How to use it?
  	- Change the variable location or place the given applists and spells files in the respected location
 	- Observe the appslist and spells file for reference and create/edit your files accordingly
-	- use tabs not spaces in scripts
+	- Use tabs not spaces in scripts
-	- if you put create more files make sure to add them in #choices variable ~*If invoke with argument it outputs desired file or invoked without arguments shows dmenu list.*~
+	- If you put/create more files make sure to add them in #choices variable *If invoke with argument it outputs desired file or invoked without arguments shows dmenu list.*

 ![img](http://0x0.st/-sjU.png)